roc-lang/roc/www/generate_tutorial/src/input/tutorial.md

 - That `url` field has the type `Str`
 - It returns a record of exactly the same type as the one it was given

 So if we give this function a record with five fields, it will return a record with those same five fields.
-The only requirement is that one of those fields must be `url : Str`.
+The only requirement is that one of those fields must be `url: Str`.

 In practice, constrained records appear in type annotations much less often than open or closed records do.